-Prince Harry won’t be Markle’s first husband — in fact, she was married to film producer Trevor Engleson in 2011, but divorced him just two years later.
-Despite being romantically linked since 2004, her marriage to Engleson deteriorated “totally out of the blue,” and left him feeling like “a piece of something stuck to the bottom of [Markle’s] shoe,” according to a new book about Markle written by Princess Diana’s former biographer.
-These days, reports surfaced that art might be imitating life for Markle’s jilted beau — Engleson is planning a new show about “an American divorcee mother who marries a British prince.”
+Prince Harry isn’t Markle’s first husband — she was married to film producer Trevor Engelson in 2011 but divorced him two years later.
+Despite being romantically linked since 2004, her marriage to Engleson deteriorated quickly and left him feeling like “a piece of something stuck to the bottom of [Markle’s] shoe,” according to a new book about Markle written by Princess Diana’s former biographer Andrew Morton.

 Meghan Markle’s Wedding

-The Saturday wedding goes against normal royal tradition — typically, royals marry on a weekday — but tradition-breaking is something that the couple seems to be keen on.
-Once they are wed, the nuptials will make history — Markle is set to host quite a number of firsts within the British royal family: first American, first actress and first bi-racial person to be bestowed a “Her Royal Highness” title, just to name a few.
+The Saturday wedding went against normal royal tradition — typically, royals marry on a weekday — but tradition-breaking is something the couple seems to be keen on.
+The couple’s nuptials made history — Markle holds quite a number of firsts within the British royal family: first American, first actress and first biracial person to be bestowed a “Her Royal Highness” title, just to name a few.